rcwoodall/fooit/README.md

 ## Goals

-- Provide long lasting, secure and above average paying jobs secured by yearly contracts at companies in the USA (globally?)
+- Provide long lasting, secure and above average paying jobs secured by yearly contracts at companies across the globe
 - Promote ethical behavior guidelines and ensure high quality services are developed and maintained
 - Educate members, improve skill sets and provide resources to members in need
 - Protect the intellectual property of members so that equity is not stolen from fruits of labor without just compensation and due process